Kruptein/PlanarAlly/docs/getting_started.rst

     Your ruler is visible to all players!

-The distance is calculated based on the size 1 grid cell is supposed to represent by your DM.
+Your DM can configure the size of one grid cell, which is used to calculate the distance the ruler shows.

 Asset configuration
 ~~~~~~~~~~~~~~~~~~~~~